-SEStran operates, on behalf of constituent council members, a number of regulated contracted services which have been awarded following a competitive tendering process.
+SEStran operates on behalf of partner councils, a number of regulated contracted services which have been awarded following a competitive tendering process.
 There are some instances where best value may be achieved by the continued delivery of an existing contract without competition and in these situations SEStran will clearly outline the rationale for this in line with relevant Regulations.